slamby/slamby-sdk-net/README.md

 ### Get Document List

-Get a document from a dataset.
+Get document list from a dataset.

 _Example:_